Website of the National Ataxia Foundation USA: A lot of useful information on the disease, research, etc.

 ADCA Vereniging Netherlands (information in Dutch)

-Blog of our ePAG Cathalijne van Doorne, Info on dominant ataxia (symptoms, research, general info) (mostly in Dutch) (some research articles in English)
+Blog of our ePAG Cathalijne van Doorne containing information on dominant ataxia such as symptoms, research and general info (mostly in Dutch, some research articles in English).

 Website of the Friedreich’s Ataxia Research Alliance, American website